 Restricted stock units may be granted under our 2016 Plan.
 Restricted stock units are bookkeeping entries representing an amount equal to the fair market value of one share of our common stock.
+Each award of restricted stock units will be evidenced by an award agreement that specifies the number of restricted stock units subject to the award, vesting criteria, the form of payout, and other terms and conditions of the award, as determined by the Administrator.

-Subject to the provisions of our 2016 Plan, the administrator will determine the terms and conditions of restricted stock units, including the vesting criteria (which may include accomplishing specified performance criteria or continued service to us) and the form and timing of payment.
+Subject to the provisions of our 2016 Plan, the administrator will determine the terms and conditions of restricted stock units, including the vesting criteria (which may be based on the achievement of Company-wide, divisional, business unit, or individual goals (including, but not limited to, continued employment or service), applicable federal or state securities laws or any other basis determined by the Administrator in its discretion) and the form and timing of payment.
 Notwithstanding the foregoing, the administrator, in its sole discretion, may accelerate the time at which any restricted stock units will vest.